 The good news is that, as a customer of Walmart, you are considered an “invitee,” which means that you have the highest level of protection.
 It is expected that Walmart, like all other property owners, must take reasonable steps to ensure the safety of its customers.

-But the main takeaway is this: premises liability law is not all-inclusive.
-You can rest assured that if you act in a careless way or use the premises in a manner other than they were intended to be used (like getting drunk and running through the aisles, or climbing the shelves), you will not be able to sue for personal injury… and might, in fact, find yourself on the other side of the courtroom.
+One thing is certain: premises liability law is not all-inclusive.
+If you act in a careless way, or use the premises in a manner other than its intended purpose (like getting drunk and running through the aisles, or climbing the shelves), you will not be able to sue for personal injury and might, in fact, find yourself on the other side of the courtroom.

 Even if the accident was not your fault, this does not necessarily mean that the store was automatically liable.
-For instance, if a bottle of liquid spills and you slip in the puddle and hurt yourself, then Walmart will only be liable if the spill happened long enough ago that it reasonably should have known about the spill and taken steps to avoid it.
-In other words, if you slip in a spill that happened only a few seconds before, and was caused by a customer, then Walmart will not be liable.
+For instance, if a bottle of liquid spills and you slip in the puddle and hurt yourself, then Walmart will only be liable if the spilled liquid was there long enough that the staff reasonably should have known about it and cleaned it up.
+In other words, if you slip in a spill that was caused by a customer only a few seconds before, Walmart will not be liable.